antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-28-5-best-holiday-destinations-for-expats-in-thailand.md

   - destinations
 ---

 Thailand is one of the most popular places for good living abroad.
 This part of the world has a year-round tropical climate, delicious food, affordable & high-quality healthcare, and a low cost of living among other things.
 Apart from the welcoming locals, you'll most certainly meet a sizeable community of expats in Thailand from various parts of the world.
 The region exhibits a sophisticated culture and has lots of holiday destinations.
-Here are some of the most popular, as well as off-the-grid Thailand holiday destinations for <a  href="https://thexpatmagazine.com/thexpatmagazine-wp/2014/expat-life/8-things-changed-forever-since-live-abroad/" target="_blank" rel="noopener">expats looking to unwind and have fun</a>
+Here are some of the most popular, as well as off-the-grid Thailand holiday destinations for <a  href="https://thexpatmagazine.com/thexpatmagazine-wp/2014/expat-life/8-things-changed-forever-since-live-abroad/"  target="_blank" rel="noopener noreferrer" rel="noopener">expats looking to unwind and have fun</a>

 ## **Krabi**